sabegg2/deep-learning-challenge/ANALYSIS.md

 ## Overview of the Challenge:

-We were tasked with creating a tool for the nonprofit foundation Alphabet Soup that can help the foundation select applicants for funding with the best chance of success in their ventures.
-Using machine learning and neural networks, the features in the provided dataset were used to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-The set target of model accuracy was 75% accuracy.
+In this module challenge, we were tasked with creating a tool for the nonprofit foundation Alphabet Soup that can help the foundation select applicants for funding with the best chance of success in their ventures.
+Using machine learning and neural networks, we used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+The set target was 75% model accuracy.
 Alphabet Soup’s business team provided a CSV [charity_data.csv](Resources/charity_data.csv) containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 - `EIN` and `NAME` — Identification columns
 - `APPLICATION_TYPE` — Alphabet Soup application type